Catallactic/catallactic-site/docs/yellowpaper.md

 ### 1.1.
 What is economics

-generating, moving and distributing value
+generating, moving and distributing economic value

 positive vs normatve economics